BryanChiu/Mactivision/designdoc.md

 * Start and end screens.
 Each battery and each mini game will contain a start and end screen.
 The start screen will provide instructions to the player on who to proceed and the end screen will provide notification to the player that the game or battery has ended.

 * Player performance data presentation.
 Provide graphs and other visual aids to help researcher understand of the data collected after a battery completed.

+* Game Entities.
+Entities which exist in side the mini-game which the player can interact with to complete the objective of the mini-game.

+* In game Timers.
+For our initial game designs there will be no in game timers.
+However, while researching other mini-games, we found that many mini-games do include an  in game timer, so it should be considered for future mini-game designs.

+* Audio Entities.
+Sound effects will be used in game to help with the gamification for the mini-games so they feel like games and not tests.

 # 4. List of Modules